Kosovo Protestant Evangelical Church: History and development

-By 1882, however, the Albanian Evangelical Church family grew up to 36 believers.
-The first Protestant church was born in Manastir.
+By 1882, the Albanian Evangelical Church family grew up to 36 believers.
+The first Protestant church was founded in Manastir.
 In that year, prayers and sermons were conducted in the Albanian language.
 In 1890, a second church was opened in Korça, led by the newly Christian Gjerasim Qiriazi.
 Qiriazi was also the head of the first national society within Albania named "Evangelical Brotherhood".
 As a result, Gjerasim Qiriazi is considered the father of the Kosovo Protestant Evangelical Church.

 The church was officially inaugurated on June 16, 1985, by the leadership of Artur Krasniqi.
-There is a church in downtown Pristina, that was built after the church was inaugurated in 1985.
+There is a church in downtown Pristina that was built after the church was inaugurated in 1985.
 Since 1999, after the Kosovo War, more Kosovo Albanians have been converting to the church.
-Currently, about 15,000 Kosovar Albanians follow this church, most of them have converted.
-2,000 of them regularly attend church.
+Currently, about 15,000 Kosovar Albanians follow this church, most of them having converted.
+Of these, 2,000 regularly attend church.
 There is about 6,000 followers in Pristina alone.